Every Fantastic Four Movie, Ranked

 There is also a sitcom subplot about Mr. Fantastic and the Invisible Woman getting married, which leads to some awkward conversations about bachelor parties.

 "Rise of the Silver Surfer" still feels rushed and small, but it seems to be correcting a lot of the problems of its predecessor.
 Ultimately, the film is little more than watchable, but "watchable" is better than some of the films we have seen to date.
 Was it the grand epic worthy of the Greatest Comic Magazine title?
-No. That film hasn't come out yet.
+No. We'll get to that one soon.

 Oley Sassone's 1994 version of "The Fantastic Four" was never meant to be seen.
 It was rumored for years that the film, made for only $1 million, was made merely as a way for New Concorde, Roger Corman's studio, to retain the rights.
 If one owns the rights to a hot entertainment property, one has to make a film or a TV show before a certain time, or those rights revert back to the original owner.
 This is why Universal makes monster movies every decade or so: They've gotta hang on to that sweet, sweet Wolf Man intellectual property.
 (The rumor of the rights situation surrounding "The Fantastic Four" was confirmed by Stan Lee in a 2005 issue of Los Angeles Magazine.)